funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 ## restoreAuthenticationCompleted

 To allow restoring someone to be logged in after they refresh on initial load the Wallet tries to restore a session.
-Upon success, it will emit `restoreAuthenticationCompleted` telling you if it's restored a user's session or not.
-You should disable any sign-in/up click button until you get this event (it should happen very fast).
+Upon success, it will emit `restoreAuthenticationCompleted` telling you if it's restored a user's session or not with any authentication data.
+You should disable any sign-in/up click button until you get this event.

 :::: tabs :options="{ useUrlFragment: false }"